-In the heart of the Methow Valley, Western Rivers Conservancy is acquiring two crucial properties: the historic 328-acre Wagner Ranch on the Chewuch River; and the 35-acre Stafford Ranch on the Methow.
+In the heart of the Methow Valley, Western Rivers Conservancy is working to protect two crucial properties that we purchased in 2018: the historic 328-acre Wagner Ranch on the Chewuch River; and the 35-acre Stafford Ranch on the Methow.
 Our efforts will enable critically needed restoration of salmon and steelhead habitat while conserving hundreds of acres of prime forestland, wetlands, river frontage and floodplain habitat within a landscape of protected areas.
-Both ranches are at high risk of being subdivided and developed barring WRC’s successful efforts.
+Both ranches are at high risk of being subdivided and developed barring WRC’s successful efforts to protect them.

-The Wagner Ranch spans 1.6 miles of the Chewuch River (also known as the North Fork of the Methow), which is the headwaters of the Methow.
+The Wagner Ranch spans 1.6 miles of the Chewuch River, the Methow’s principal tributary.
 The property is one of the largest contiguous tracts of private riverfront ownership remaining in the Methow Valley and adjoins a 14,800-acre unit of the Methow Wildlife Area.
 The Stafford property controls a large swath of Methow River frontage on both sides of the main-stem and possesses a critical groundwater right that will allow the Yakama to re-water dried side-channels, providing crucial spawning and rearing habitat for salmon and steelhead.